robertjohnsonark/DataAnalysisProjects/Data Analysis Projects/README.md

 # Data Analysis projects

-Set of real world data science tasks completed using the Python Pandas library.
+Set of real world data analysis/science tasks gathered from multiple resources like follow along youtube videos, competitions from ScrataScratch and Kaggle, questions from InterviewQs, etc.

 I am using these projects to get hands on experience and test what I have learned from multiple resources.
 The goal is not just to gain knowledge but be proficient.